- Mechanical systems in the quantum regime

 Much of our research in this area is centred around quantum measurements: weak measurements, sequential measurements, symmetry-constraints, incompatibility.
 Other interests include the quantum-classical transition, quantum reference frames, contextuality, and general probabilistic theories.

 Please feel free to contact us if you are interested in our research.
-At the moment, we do not have any vacancies.

 University of South-Eastern Norway is the only Norwegian institution that has received funding from QuantERA, a program under Horizon 2020 "Future and Emerging Technologies".
 Professor Kjetil Børkje participates with the project QuaSeRT (Optomechanical quantum sensors at room temperature).
 The project is led from Italy, and also has partners from Austria, France, Germany and Netherlands .